Quantifying the value of transient voltage sources: Distillation and formation of from noisy voltage sources

 Now we allow for one more tool to achieve the distillation: composition of many independent identical copies of the source.
 Consider many, $n$, such sources in series.
 By the law of large numbers, the total voltage is then approximately deterministic with value

-How many unit DCs is this equivalent to?
-A unit DC source can we written as $(\vec{S}+\vec{r}, R_s) =(1+r_{th}, 1)$.
+How many unit dc sources is this equivalent to?
+A unit dc source can we written as $(\vec{S}+\vec{r}, R_s) =(1+r_{th}, 1)$.
 Here we have instead $(V_{out}+r_{th}, R_s)$.
-More generally, suppose we want to create (c,R), a constant voltage c and internal resistance R from unit DCs meaning (1,1).
+More generally, suppose we want to create $(c,R)$, a constant voltage $c$ and internal resistance $R$ from unit dc sources meaning $(1,1)$.
 Recall that two voltage sources with identical emfs connected in parallel have a net emf equivalent to one emf source, however, the net internal resistance is less ($\frac{1}{R_{net}}=\sum_i\frac{1}{R_i}$).
-Consider the following protocol: connect in series c sources each with resistance R/c and voltage 1.
-We can create each such elementary source by putting c/R unit DCs in parallel.
-Thus we would end up using $\frac{c^2}{R}$ unit DCs to mimic the target source.
-One reason to believe this is optimal is that it is the same number of unit DC's that would give the maximum power for the target source ($\frac{c^2}{R}$).
-We therefore assume (we call it an assumption because we did not describe a protocol for breaking an arbitrary source into unit DC sources) that (c,R) can in principle be converted to and from $\frac{c^2}{R}$ unit DC sources.
+Consider the following protocol: connect in series $c$ sources each with resistance $R/c$ and voltage $1$.
+We can create each such elementary source by putting $c/R$ unit dc sources in parallel.
+Thus we would end up using $\frac{c^2}{R}$ unit dc sources to mimic the target source.
+One reason to believe this is optimal is that it is the same number of unit dcs that would give the maximum power, with the maximization over resistive loads for the target source ($\frac{c^2}{R}$).
+We therefore conjecture and henceforth assume (we call it a conjecture because we did not describe a protocol for breaking an arbitrary source into unit dc sources) that $(c,R)$ can in principle be converted to and from $\frac{c^2}{R}$ unit dc sources.